hdtrinh/movie_classifier/README.md

 ### Output

-- The model will return one of the following genre:
+- The model will return one of the six following genre:
 - 'Drama', 'Comedy', 'Documentary', 'Science Fiction', 'Romance'

 ```